 After sitting all night, I started to remove the paint layer by carefully pushing the paint scraper away from my body.
 Be careful when doing this step, especially with pine furniture.
 Pine is a fairly soft wood and it can be gouged easily.

-Here is a tip when scraping off old paint: put a trash can at the opposite end of where you are scraping.
+Here is a tip when scraping off an old paint layer: put a trash can at the opposite end of where you are scraping.
 Remember I said I scrape away from my body?
-I scrape right into the trash can which makes clean up a bit easier!
+I scrape right into the trash can which makes clean-up a bit easier!
 The Ready-Strip dries to a sort of chalky/dry/thick paste so scraping is not too messy!

 After the scraping was finished, I wiped down the surface with mineral spirits and a lint-free cloth.
 Then I went over the surface with a mixture of 50/50 water and denatured alcohol on a shop paper towel to remove the mineral spirits.

-Sanding is next.
-Most of the paint was removed by the Ready-Strip but some sanding is still necessary.
 I used my DeWalt Orbital Sander and started out with 100 grit sandpaper.
 Two sheets of sandpaper later, the rest of the paint and stain was removed.
 Another option would be to apply one more coat of the paint stripper.

 Our customer wanted the top of the bottom section stained in a dark walnut.
-General Finishes Wood Stain is my stain of choice.
-Once it was completely dried, I applied two coats of General Finishes High Performance Top Coat in Flat.
-The flat finish of this top coat resembles a hand rubbed finish with the durability of polyurethane.
+General Finishes Wood Stain is a great way to stain raw wood..
+Once it was completely dry,, I applied two coats of General Finishes High Performance top coat in Flat.
+Using a flat finish top coat is the easiest way to achieve a hand rubbed look with the durability of polyurethane.

 The vintage door knob cover plates look amazing next to the black!

-Styling this hutch to look like antique furniture was easy by using ironstone pitchers, vintage books and a hand made, lidded bowl that my hubby reinvented from leftover firewood!
+Styling this hutch to look like antique furniture was easy by using ironstone pitchers, vintage books and a handmade, lidded bowl that my hubby reinvented from leftover firewood!